tfmake/tfmake/README.md

 Core Commands:
-  context           Set the execution context: plan, apply, or destroy. init              Initialize the data directory for Terraform execution. makefile          Generate a Makefile for Terraform execution. run               Run the generated Makefile for Terraform execution.
+  context           Set the execution context: plan, apply, or destroy. init              Initialize the data directory for Terraform execution. generate          Generate a Makefile for Terraform execution. run               Run the generated Makefile for Terraform execution.

 Other Commands: